-Day 12 - Mark 5:25-34 'Full healing'
+Day 31 - Mark 5:25-34 'Full healing'

 What is healing?
-It's a question that has occupied our attention over these last two years, perhaps more than for many a year.
-Whilst all of us have to navigate health issues, a pandemic brings those into sharp focus.
-It also begs deeper questions: the virus is bad enough in itself, but what about other things that get damaged along the way: emotional wellbeing, friendship circles, livelihoods?
+It's a question that has particularly occupied our attention in recent times; whilst all of us have to navigate health issues at various points in our lives, a pandemic brings those into sharp focus.
+It also begs deeper questions - coronavirus is bad enough in itself, but what about other things that get damaged along the way: emotional wellbeing, friendship circles, livelihoods?